 Understanding the Types of Telescopes

-Telescopes all have in common one thing, that they all function the same way, by collecting light from a distant object and focusing it.
+Telescopes all have in common one thing, they all function the same way, by collecting light from a distant object and focusing it.

 There are three main categories: refracting, reflecting, and compound.
 Refracting telescopes usually use a lens to create an image and only allow light from a certain point to be seen.
 Reflecting telescopes also use lenses but reflect them off mirrors at the front of the telescope instead; this allows for more light to enter through the lens and makes it easier for us to see what is happening in space.
 Compound telescopes combine elements from both refracting and reflecting telescopes by using both lenses as well as mirrors at the front.